Exquance/help.exquance.com/getstarted/data.md

 ### Data organization

 #### Project and Analysis
---

 The data used for a single valuation is stored under an **Analysis**.
 Each `Analysis` has a name and a date.
 All information about properties, assumptions, valuation settings etc. contained in the `Analysis` is considered valid as of the analysis date (or valuation date).

 Any `Analysis` is always a part of a **Project**.
-Every `Project` holds one or a series of `Analysis`.
+Every `Project` must hold at least one `Analysis`, but may hold an unlimited number of them.
 A set of properties subject to valuation may be constant throughout every `Analysis` or varying.
 Same properties valued time and time again can be later compared like-for-like.

 A valuer may wish to organize valuation data in such manner that the name of the `Project` is the name of a property portfolio or a name of the valuer's client.
 Therefore every `Analysis` made under that `Project` will be stored chronologically and it will be easy to navigate between them or use their data to cross-compare assumptions or properties' appraised values over time.
 E.g.: